nus-cs2113-AY2122S1/ip/docs/README.md

 ```

 ### Saving data locally
-Tasks stored in the task list will be stored into a text file under ```<home_directory>/data.duke.txt``` everytime the
+Tasks added or changed by users will be automatically updated into a local text file at the file path ```data/duke.txt```.
-bot gets terminated.
-Similarly, the bot will also read from the same file everytime the bot starts to run and load the task list with all
-the previously saved tasks.
 In the scenario where the directory or file required is missing, the bot will automatically create such a directory and
 file for the user.